 where [machine-name] is the name of the machine running the release station.
+Please note that since the machine specific configuration file overrides the default settings, if you wish to clear a setting then it must be unset or commented out in both configuration files.
 Apple OSX servers may require the use of the fully qualified domain name of the machine running the release station rather than the short name.